Zoha/laravel-meta/readme.md

 But if you want, you can use a separate table for a particular model.

-For example, you have `Post`, `Comment` and `User` models You want to store all users and comments meta in default table but the user's meta tags are in a special table To do this you have to take four steps :
+For example, you have `Post`, `Comment` and `User` models

+You want to store all posts and comments meta in default table but the user's meta tags are in a special table To do this you have to take four steps :

 First Step : you should publish package config file using this command :